appium/appium-inspector/docs/session-builder/app-settings.md

 ## Language

-The language dropdown allows to change the entire application language.
+The language dropdown allows you to change the entire application language.
 Currently there are over 20 available languages with community-provided translations!

 !!! note